ravens/awesome-telco/README.md

 ## SIMCards

-- [PySIM](https://github.com/osmocom/pysim) - Tool to program sim card.
-Useful to manage and program blank SIM cards such as the sysmocom ones.
+- [PySIM](https://osmocom.org/projects/pysim/wiki) - Set of tools to read / explore / decode and program (write) SIM/USIM/ISIM cards.
+Useful to manage and program modifiable SIM cards such as the sysmocom ones.
 - [SIMTrace](http://osmocom.org/projects/simtrace) - Osmocom SIMtrace is a hardware device and associated firmware + host software to trace the communication between phone and SIM card.
 - [SIMTester](https://opensource.srlabs.de/projects/simtester) - SIMtester assess SIM card security in two dimensions : Cryptanalytic attack surface, Application attack surface.
 - [Njiwa - M2M UICC](https://github.com/brucedchen1991/njiwa) - Njiwa (Swahili for homing pigeon) is an implementation of the GSMA's Embedded SIM Remote Provisioning Manager for M2M devices.
 (Note: original repo is missing, replacing by a fork).